 Despite what you'd think from its name, this Pinterest alternative has nothing to do with hallucinogenic drugs.
 It does, however, have everything to do with using pictures from popular vacation destinations all around the world to help you make the most of your travel plans.
 Ask a question about where you want to go, and Trippy's community -- whether they're strangers or friends from your social media accounts -- will give you the lowdown on the area, including maps, pictures, and advice on everything from accommodations to attractions to transportation to dining.

-Pronounced "five hundred pixels," 500px is one of the websites similar to Pinterest that you'll definitely want to check out if you're into photography.
+Pronounced "five hundred pixels," 500px is one of the similar websites that you'll definitely want to check out if you're into photography.
 It features hundreds of stunning snapshots from photography enthusiasts all over the world, organized by category.
 People can also "tag" photos with certain keywords to make them easier to find, and write a little bit of back-story about the photographs that they post.
 You can also join groups and discuss the different kinds of photographs that you like.
 And, like Fancy, you can even buy some of the photographs that you see!

 Out of all of Pinterest's competitors on the Internet today, Juxtapost is propably one of the largest.
-It shares similar features to Pinterest, including the ability to create private categories and only share them with certain people, and the ability to collaborate on certain categories with other users.
+It shares similar features, including the ability to create private categories and only share them with certain people, and the ability to collaborate on certain categories with other users.
 However, it has a few notable features that Pinterest does not.
 One is the More Like This tab, which lets you see posts similar to the one you're viewing without having to leave the current page (you can also zoom in on posts without leaving the page, too).
 Another interesting feature is the ability to save information about your collection of bookmarked content as a spreadsheet document, so you can take it anywhere.

 TechBoomers offers free articles that teach people how to use technology to make their lives easier (and more fun!).
 To support our work, some of our content contains links to websites that pay us affiliate commissions when our users visit them through us and make purchases.
 Learn more about how this works.